o2r-project/erc-examples/README.md

 The ERC's runtime container is a standalone environment, and it must not rely on any online resources to work.
 The following two are a minimal demonstrator for this conceptual decision.

-- [ping workspace](workspace-ping) contains a `Dockerfile` (so the reproducibility service will not create one) which runs the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) tool to [`127.0.0.1`](https://en.wikipedia.org/wiki/Localhost), i.e. the localhost loopback, for 60 seconds.
+- [ping workspace](workspaces/workspace-ping) contains a `Dockerfile` (so the reproducibility service will not create one) which runs the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) tool to [`127.0.0.1`](https://en.wikipedia.org/wiki/Localhost), i.e. the localhost loopback, for 60 seconds.
 The other included files are merely there to make the metadata extraction work.
 This workspace can be successfully executed with the reproducibility service.
 [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]
-- [ping workspace](workspace-ping-bad) contains a files just as the previous workspace, but tries to ping an online URL (`o2r.info`).
+- [ping workspace](workspaces/workspace-ping-bad) contains files just as the previous workspace, but tries to ping an online URL (`o2r.info`).
 This workspace results in a failed execution with the reproducibility service.
 [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]

 ## ERC